All God’s Words are Important

 3) Red letter Bibles represent a view of inspiration that is problematic.

-The Manuscripts project has a noble goal in making the Bible more approachable for new readers.
+The Manuscripts Project has a noble goal in making the Bible more approachable for new readers.
 I applaud this.
 My advice would be to complete the task they have started in removing chapter and verse divisions by also removing the editorial imposition of red letters.
-God’s word can and will speak to hears in a monochromatic font.
+God’s word can and will speak to hearers in a monochromatic font.

 Michael J. Kruger.
 Canon Revisited: Establishing the Origins and Authority of the New Testament Books (Kindle Locations 1856-1860).
 Good News Publishers.
 Kindle Edition.